 Our Lace Museum, Restaurant and Craft shop is situated in Clones at the heart of the Drumlin countryside in County Monaghan.
 Travel time of just over 90 minutes from Dublin, Belfast or Galway.

 We are based in a recently refurbished former canal storehouse built in the late 1800’s.
 This limestone cut building is quaint yet welcoming and retains many of its original features.
 Perfect for a stop-off while deciding on where next to explore in Ireland’s Ancient East.
-Why not relax in our our Bistro with a Cream Tea or coffee from our Lucaffé range, before visiting our Clones Lace Museum portraying the social history of the area.
+Why not relax in our our restaurant with a Cream Tea or coffee from our Lucaffé range, before visiting our Clones Lace Museum portraying the social history of the area?

-Clones town boasts of a wealth of historic sites dating as far back as the sixth century, and throughout the summer we offer guided heritage tours each Saturday, other times by prior arrangement.
+Clones town boasts of a wealth of historic sites dating as far back as the sixth century, and throughout the summer we offer guided heritage tours prior arrangement.
 With free on site parking, full disabled access and childrens playpark nearby, we look forward to your visit.

 To provide the community and visitor with a high quality, memorable experience at all times.
 Ensuring that with each visit, both members of the local community and tourists all receive a warm welcome and lasting connection with Clones.

 Clones Development Society is a long serving not for profit community development organisation managed by volunteers.
 It was registered with Irish Provident and Industrial Friendly Societies office in 1995 and has since worked tirelessly for the betterment of Clones and its environs.

 The Board of Management consist of members elected by the shareholders at a yearly Annual General Meeting for a three year term.